Last Updated on

 Aloe vera is very famous for its healing properties.
 It has been used by many different cultures for balding, including but not limited to Native Americans and Indian Ayurvedic medicine.

 It works by cleansing congested or damaged scalp pores and balancing pH levels.
-One application that qualifies Aloe Vera as one of the natural cures for baldness revolves around the combination of a shampoo of aloe, coconut milk, and wheat germ oil.
+One application that qualifies Aloe Vera as one of the natural cures for baldness revolves around the combination of shampoo of aloe, coconut milk, and wheat germ oil.

 Causes of Hair Loss in Women